Raynes/conch/README.md

 ```

 The `stream-to-out` function takes a process and either `:out` or `:err`
-and streams that to `*out*`.
+and streams that to `System/out`.
 In this case, it has the effect of printing
 everything we pipe into our cat process, since our cat process just
 outputs whatever we input.